alilein1990/JS-App/README.md

 As a user, I want to type the name of a Pokémon into the search bar and either press Enter or click on the search button so that I will be shown details of that specific Pokémon without having to scroll through the entire list.

+As a user, I want to select a Pokémon generation from the dropdown menu to see the specific sets of Pokémon without scrolling through the whole list first.

 ## Link to the application
 https://alinalein.github.io/JS-App/